3024 Human Health Building

 Admission terms and application deadlines

-Before an applicant’s file can be reviewed for full program admission, all application documents must be received in Graduate Study and Lifelong Learning by the deadline listed below.
+Before an applicant’s file can be reviewed for full program admission, all application documents must be received in NursingCas by the deadline listed below.
 Incomplete applications will not be sent to departments for admission review.

 All applicants to this program are admitted for the fall semester only.
 The application deadlines are:

-- August 15 for the fall semester of the following year
+- September 15 for the following fall semester

-- International students: August 15 for the fall semester of the following year
+- International students: September 15 for the following fall semester

 Applicants do not submit an online Oakland University Graduate Application.
 A completed application and required materials must be submitted through the Nursing Centralized Application Service (NursingCAS).
 Information and instructions for applying through the NursingCAS can be found at the School of Nursing website.

 - Two School of Nursing Supplemental Application forms: one for the School of Nursing and one for the Nurse Anesthesia program